yasaswini250505/walmart-data-analysis-Project/README.md

 3. Explore Pivot sheets to study summarized trends.
 4. Visit the `Dashboard` for visual insights.
 5. Check the `ForeCast Analysis` sheet to see sales predictions.
-6. Use filters/slicers (if added) for interactive exploration.
+6. Use filters/slicers for interactive exploration.

 ---